How To Build An Outdoor Garden Shed

 The ledges should be at least as thick as the boards

-If needed you can add glue or resin between the boards for better firmness and isolation.
+If required you can add glue or resin between the boards for better firmness and insulation.

 Try to keep the ledges on equal distance from each side.